stfc/docker-and-gh-actions-for-ml/docs/4-continuous-integration.md

 Other than that, there's not much more to say!
 The configuration is slightly different to TravisCI (but still YAML) and it doesn't have the same build matrix options that TravisCI has.

-Regardless, CircleCI remains a very popular choice for it's relative cheapness, easy of use and ability to move onto self-hosted servers now or at a later date without any frictions or conversion required.
+Regardless, CircleCI remains a very popular choice for its relative cheapness, easy of use and ability to move onto self-hosted servers now or at a later date without any frictions or conversion required.

 ### DroneCI